Returning to work post-baby …

 - Put out everyone’s clothes before bed the night before.
 This will save arguments and discussion in the morning.
 This will also enable your little person to learn to dress themselves longer term.

 - Pumping/Bottles.
 However you plan to continue feeding the baby get prepared.
 If pumping ensure your kit is ready to take to work and any liquid gold you make is safely stored and transported.
-If using bottles get enough always ready to cover yourself so you are not sterilising bottles morning and night.
+If using bottles or milk formula get enough always ready to cover yourself so you are not sterilising bottles morning and night.

 Lower your expectations